JuliaReach/LazySets.jl/docs/src/about.md

 If you like this package, consider contributing!
 You can send bug reports (or fix them and send your code), add examples to the documentation or propose new features.

-Below we detail some of the guidelines that should be followed when contributing to this package.
+Below some conventions that we follow when contributing to this package are detailed.
+For specific guidelines on documentation, see the [Documentations Guidelines wiki](https://github.com/JuliaReach/LazySets.jl/wiki/Documentation-Guidelines).

 #### Branches